-A plasma screen or plasma display is a television, usually larger in size, ranging from 40-inches to 65-inches.
-Other sizes may be available, but are less common.
-Plasma screens are similar to LCD and LED televisions in that they are flat panel, thin and are capable of being mounting on a wall.
+A plasma screen or plasma display is a television, usually larger, ranging from 40-inches to 65-inches.
+Other sizes may be available but are less common.
+Plasma screens are similar to LCD (liquid-crystal display) and LED (light-emitting diode) televisions in that they are flat-panel, thin, and can be mounted on a wall.

 A plasma screen is made up of many tiny cells containing noble gases and a tiny amount of mercury.
-These cells are between two pieces of glass and electricity is passed through the cells, causing the gases to turn into plasma.
+These cells are between two pieces of glass, and electricity is passed through the cells, causing the gases to turn into plasma.
 Light is then emitted, generating a picture on the screen.